robindrost/docs-1/docs/ios-migration-guide-3.md

 `LiverySDK.Errors` was renamed to `LiveryErrors`

-`LiverySDK.ResultConfig` was removed and now `initialize` completion block receive a `LiveryErrors` in case of an error and `nil` otherwise.
+`LiverySDK.ResultConfig` was removed and now `initialize` completion block receives a `LiveryErrors` in case of an error and `nil` otherwise.

 In case of the `async/await` alternative, `initialize` throws a `LiveryErrors` in case of an error.